samicpp/tcp-services/README.md

 Paths to directories dont need to start with `/` and files are allowed to end with `/`.

 When an error occours it will use the error files located in SpecialURL.tardir+`/errors/`+status code.
-If it cant find an error file it wll send out a default response.
+If it can't find an error file it wll send out a default response.